Teresa Granillo, Ph.D., MSW

-So far, Montessori, Waldorf, Reggio Emilia, HighScope, Tools of the Mind, Bank Street, Friends Center for Children, All Our Kin, EL Education, AVANCE, and Educare have been identified as early childhood approaches aligned with the principles of ideal learning.
+So far, Montessori, Waldorf, Reggio Emilia, HighScope, Tools of the Mind, Bank Street, Friends Center for Children, All Our Kin, EL Education, AVANCE, Family Spirit, AppleTree Institute for Education Innovation, and Educare have been identified as early childhood approaches aligned with the principles of ideal learning.
 While we hope that all early childhood programs can use the principles of ideal learning to improve quality, the Ideal Learning Roundtable (supported by Trust for Learning) uses the following criteria (abbreviated below) for consideration of new member approaches.

 These approaches serve young children ages 0-8 in an equitable, relational, play-based, and interactive environment — supporting every child to thrive and reach their potential.

 Commitment to Advancing Diversity, Equity, Inclusion, and Justice – The approach is committed to providing experiences in which all children reach their full potential.

 Strong Alignment with Ideal Learning Theory and Practice – There is deep alignment with ideal learning principles and practices.
 For example, instruction is supported by an intentional, personalized, and developmentally appropriate curriculum that ensures each child’s needs are met.